CSU-CompSci-CS163-4/Lab04Choices/README.md

 # Step 4: Turn It In!
-  Turn it in to submit mode on Zybooks
+  Turn it in Canvas and wait for feedback from RamDesk

 #Reminder: Switch Cases
 There are some times when the only thing your if statement is checking is the value of a single variable.
 In these cases, it is easier to use a *switch statement*.
 All cases in a switch statement should be terminated by a break, or they will walk through into the next case without checking for correctness until they reach a break statement.